A guide to keeping business records

 Why is it important to keep records?

 A key reason for keeping records is tax.
-Although it’s unlikely that you’ll have to provide all your records to HM Revenue and Customs (HMRC), you - or your accountant - will need access to them in order to prepare your tax return accurately, in order to calculate your profit or loss.
+Although it’s unlikely that you’ll have to provide all your records to HM Revenue and Customs (HMRC), you — or your accountant — will need access to them to prepare your tax return accurately, in order to calculate your profit or loss.

 So keeping records is a little like taking notes.
 Many of your notes (or records) won’t see the light of day again, but it can really pay off to keep them in order.
 Particularly when it comes to making your tax returns process easier, if you ever need to make an insurance claim, or if HMRC ever decide to perform a tax compliance check on your business.